Can't upgrade right now? You can find older versions of ReGraph here.

 is invoked each time the chart has finished updating.
 You can use it for example to check

 when the chart animation is complete.
-Note that the event is currently in beta.getItemAtViewCoordinates
+Note that the event is currently in beta.getItemAtViewCoordinates, getItemInfo and getViewCoordinatesOfItem.

 See our new Testing tips docs for details.